Updated on April 19th, 2022

 If you have pine woodenware, we recommend that you paint your beehives.

-Painting beehives has the primary benefit of protecting your equipment from the elements and extending their useful life.
+Painting beehives protects your equipment from the elements extending its useful life.
 Without protection, hive components may last only a few years.
-(We have painted boxes over 7 year old without major issues.)
+(We have painted boxes over 7 years old without major issues.)

-Beehives are also made from naturally durable woods like cedar and cypress.
+Beehives are also made from durable woods like cedar and cypress.
 These hives are more expensive than pine but hold up better without paint or other coatings.
-You may find cedar or cypress hives are expensive or have limited availability with current pandemic supply chain issues.
+Cedar or cypress hives can be expensive and have limited availability.

-Besides protecting your hives from the elements, there are other reasons to paint beehives:
+Besides protecting your hives, there are other reasons to paint beehives:

 - White and other light colors help reflect the heat from the sun, keeping the hives a little cooler for your bees.
 By contrast, in the north, darker colors help the hives absorb heat.
-Even though we are in the north, we tend toward lighter colors to help keep hives a bit cooler in summer We cover our hives in a darker color for the winter.
+We use lighter colors to help keep hives a bit cooler in summer.
+We cover our hives in a darker color for the winter.

 - Boxes can be colored to blend into your surroundings.
-This may be especially desirable in areas where you don’t want to attract too much attention from close neighbors or possible vandals.
+This may be desirable to avoid attention from neighbors or possible vandals.

-- Bees are excellent navigators and color differences can help orient them to the correct home hive.
+- Bees are excellent navigators.
+Color differences can help orient them to the correct home hive.